mdn/content/files/en-us/web/manifest/related_applications/index.md

 {{QuickLinksWithSubpages("/en-US/docs/Web/Manifest")}}{{SeeCompatTable}}

 The `related_applications` manifest member is used to specify one or more native applications that are related to your web application.
-This can be used with the [`prefer_related_applications`](/en-US/docs/Web/Manifest/prefer_related_applications) manifest member, which indicates a preference for installing either a native application or your web application.
+It can be used with the [`prefer_related_applications`](/en-US/docs/Web/Manifest/prefer_related_applications) manifest member, which indicates a preference for installing either a related native application or your web application.

 ## Syntax